Dumbbell = having the shape of a dumbbell (narrower in the middle than on each end)

 Preparing for Your Appointment

 Drs.
-Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Sheng-fu (Larry) Lo, Richard C.E.
+Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Alexander Tuchman, Richard C.E.
 Anderson (Pediatric) and Neil A. Feldstein (Pediatric) experts in treating dumbbell tumors.
 They can also offer you a second opinion.